DormanLab/AmpliCI/README.md

    cd AmpliCI/src
    cmake .
    ```
-   If `cmake` complains about a missing Rmath or other library, please see [Prerequisites](#prerequisites) for installation instructions.
 1. Compile AmpliCI.
 The executable is called `run_AmpliCI`.
 It will appear in the `src` directory you are currently in.
    ```sh
    make